mk1107/Digital-Image-Processing/readme.md

 ## t4 :-
 Assignment4:
-- Task---> Read a color image and display its reddish,greenisg and bluish image
+- Task--> Read a color image and display its reddish,greenisg and bluish image

 ## t5 :-
   Assignment5: